midhunkalarikkal/FullDomain/Notes/React.md

 10. `useContext`
 ----------------------
+- It is used to avoid props drilling
+- we can make a context file and import it in any module
 - The react is providing the `createContext` method
 - The Context API in React allows us to share state and data globally across components without the need to pass props down the component tree manually.
 It is useful when multiple components need access to the same data.
 - We access the context inside components using the `useContext()` react hook.